 Her three children are all happy, healthy, and HIV free!
 Mary now has a very positive outlook on life and is grateful to be able to access life-saving anti-retroviral drugs (ARVs) and live a fairly normal life because of them.

 Also in Nakuru, the group learned about HIV prevention work targeting people in the local community who are most at risk of contracting the virus.
 They visited a busy “hot-spot” for commercial sex workers and toured a mobile outreach clinic run by the Kenya Red Cross.
 The mobile clinic provides on-site services including cervical screenings, other testing, and condom distribution.

-These are the offices of Well Told Story in Nairobi, a private sector organisation that receives funding from DFID and USAID—as well as support from other private sector organisations—to engage teenagers and young adults about entrepreneurship, civil rights, sexual health, and youth empowerment—all through comic book characters.
+These are the offices of Well Told Story in Nairobi, a private sector organization that receives funding from DFID and USAID—as well as support from other private sector organizations—to engage teenagers and young adults about entrepreneurship, civil rights, sexual health, and youth empowerment—all through comic book characters.

 Their approach challenges the conventional methods used to achieve behavioral change in young people by trying to understand their views, perceptions, and experiences in everyday life.
 The characters in the comic, Shujaaz, talk in street slang and young people can chat with the characters on Facebook, Twitter, and other platforms.
 Pretty cool!

 The final stop was the University of Nairobi.
 A group of students from departments ranging from political science to communication shared their own thoughts, hopes, and aspirations about the Global Goals.
 Students made the case for which goals where most important to them as young people in Kenya, and were interested to learn about young people in the United Kingdom.